abbott567/blog/src/posts/axe-core-vs-pa11y/content.md

 ---
 title: Axe-core vs PA11Y
-permalink: '/blog/{{title|slugify}}/'
+date: 2021-09-05
+dateModified: 2021-09-05
+tags:
+  - accessibility
 meta:
   description: >-
     A detailed comparison between the axe-core and PA11Y tools.
+eleventyComputed:
+  permalink: '/blog/{{title|slugify}}/'
+  imgPath: '/posts/{{title|slugify}}/images'
+  meta:
     image:
+      name: 'share-image'
+      extension: 'jpg'
-    href: /images/share-image-computer-with-code.jpg
+      href: '{{imgPath}}/{{name}}.{{extension}}'
-    alt: A computer on a desk in a darkened room, with code on the screen.
+      alt: "A computer on a desk in a darkened room, with code on the screen."
-date: 2021-09-05
-dateModified: 2021-09-05
-tags:
-  - accessibility
   excerpt: |
     We use [axe-core](https://www.npmjs.com/package/axe-core) by [Deque](https://www.deque.com/) regularly as part of acceptance tests.

     With [GitLab](https://docs.gitlab.com/ee/user/project/merge_requests/accessibility_testing.html) now offering [PA11Y](https://www.npmjs.com/package/pa11y) as part of the Continuous Integration (CI) Pipeline with zero config, I wanted to understand how it stacked up against axe-core.
 Can you drop axe-core for PA11Y?
 Can you drop PA11Y for axe-core?
 Should you use both?
 ---

 # {{title}}